8 Easy Ways to Achieve Architectural ‘Wow’

 There is huge pressure on self-builders and renovators – especially with the growing trend in valuing houses using floor area – to do away with double-height spaces.
 This is a mistake — double heights don’t waste space, they make space.
 In many ways it is the perception of space rather than a measurement that defines how a home feels.
 I use every opportunity to connect the different levels in a building, with views and light creating interesting shapes, light effects and a dynamic experience.

-• 30/04/2023Would you like to join our team?
-Based in the North Oxfordshire countryside, we are a small practice looking for a resourceful, independent and creative Part 1 or Part 2 to join our team.
-We work on projects ranging from Passive standard new-builds, sensitive listed building refurbs,
+• We are hiring! - Based in the rural North Oxfordshire countryside, we are a small practice looking for a resourceful, independent and creative Part I or Part II to join our team.
+We work on a wide range of projects ranging from Passive standard

 |